 RCW 82.02.050-080 and 090 authorizes local governments to enact impact fees to fund parks and recreational facilities necessary to serve new development.
-These impact fees must be used for capital facilities necessitated by growth, and not to correct existing deficiencies in levels of service or operating expenses.
 These fees are usually collected at the issuance of building permits or certificates of occupancy.
 Adjustments must be made to fee calculations to account for park and recreation costs that are paid by other sources of revenue.
 Additional credit can also be given to developers that contribute land, improvements or other assets.
 These impact fees are in addition to any mitigation or voluntary payments authorized by SEPA, local improvement districts, etc. Impact fees must be used for capital facilities needed for growth, and not to meet current deficiencies, and cannot be used for operating expenses.